 Over the countertops, recessed lights should be strategically placed to minimize shadows and ensure ample illumination for food preparation.
 Install lights directly above the countertop edges, spaced 12 to 18 inches apart.
 This arrangement helps prevent glare while providing sufficient task lighting.

-Consider the placement of recessed lights in relation to the kitchen’s architectural features.
+Consider the placement of recessed lights to the kitchen’s architectural features.
 Lights positioned near cabinets, islands, or decorative elements can enhance the visual appeal of these features, adding depth and dimension to the overall design.

 To avoid overlighting or creating a harsh atmosphere, incorporate dimmer switches with your recessed lighting.
 Dimmers allow you to adjust the brightness based on the time of day, specific tasks, or the desired mood.
 This flexibility adds versatility to your kitchen lighting design.